Blog ComparisonsTop 18 Canny Alternatives in 2025

 Conclusion

-Headway is a very budget-friendly alternative to Canny for those just looking to publish new feature releases.
-It's a lightweight solution with a widget and a changelog page for smaller indie startups.
+Headway is a budget-friendly option for publishing new feature releases.
+It's a lightweight solution with all the core changelog features for smaller indie startups.

 Check out the top alternatives to Headway →